AIT-Assistive-Autonomous-Systems/devcontainer_features/src/add-groups/NOTES.md

 Ideally in the future we can default it to remove the user group, right now you must either pre-filter it or add it to an exclude file as with host_groups.
 On most systems id will return the host group as the first group.
 Setting `excludeGroups` to `()` will remove the first entry resp. next group of the provided groups. `(),()` would remove the the first two entries from the provided string.

+### runAt

+If you are able to set your groups at image build time (as file in your image or as direct values), you can select `build` instead of `create` for running the script at image build time.

 ## Extended example